practicaldsc/practicaldsc.github.io/final-project/index.md

 ## Part 2: Report

+Your website is the public-facing component of your Final Project.
+While GitHub Pages (specifically [Jekyll](https://jekyllrb.com), a framework built into GitHub Pages that allows you to create professional-looking websites just by writing Markdown is the easiest and free option for hosting a static website, you are not limited to this approach.
+In fact, [practicaldsc.org](https://practicaldsc.org) is built using Jekyll!.
+GitHub Pages does the "hard" part of converting your Markdown to HTML.), a framework built into GitHub Pages

+If you wish to build a dynamic website, consider frameworks like Streamlit or Marimo.
+Dynamic websites allow you to incorporate interactive elements and real-time data updates.
+However, for simplicity and ease of maintenance, many students choose GitHub Pages.
+Ultimately, you can host your website however you want—as long as your final submission includes a link that is publicly accessible.

 The purpose of your website is to provide the general public – your classmates, friends, family, recruiters, and random internet strangers – with an overview of your project and its findings, without forcing them to understand every last detail.
 We don't expect the website creation process to take very much time, but it will certainly be rewarding.
 Once you've completed your analysis and know _what_ you will put in your website, start reading this section.

 Your website must clearly contain the following five headings, corresponding to the five steps mentioned in [Part 1](#part-1-analysis):